WarpPrime/TheAtomizer/README.md

 Currently, this game is in Alpha development, meaning that there will be frequent updates.
 This includes extra content, bugfixes, and surprise stuff :D However, you do not have to worry about your saves being wiped.

-**WARNING: After a major version update, you may have to reset your game.**
+**WARNING: After a major version update, you will have to reset your game.**

 ## Road Map / Future Plans
 #### v0.5 The Atomic Update